Recruitment and Outreach Student Ambassadors

 - mentoring students online

-- tutoring STEM subjects online (in person tutoring currently suspended due to pandemic)
+- tutoring STEM subjects online or in-person

-Assisting with marketing activities
+Assist with marketing

 - social media activities e.g. takeovers